 I witness this in every lesson I teach, and study it daily in myself.

-First, let me clarify a point that’s come up.
+First, let me clarify a key point.

 Some people imagine my lessons are like Coaching.
 Talking and thinking.